Gavin Whyte: Cardiff City

 On 30 July 2019, Whyte signed for Championship club Cardiff City for an undisclosed seven-figure fee.
 He made his debut on the opening day of the 2019–20 season as a substitute in place of Josh Murphy during a 3–2 defeat to Wigan Athletic.

 Whyte joined League One club Hull City on a six-month loan deal on 14 January 2021.
 He made his debut on 16 January 2021 in a 1–1 draw at home to Blackpool.
 The following match on 19 January 2021, he scored in the 3–0 home win against Accrington Stanley.

 On 31 July 2021, Whyte signed a one-year loan deal with Oxford United.

+Portsmouth

+Whyte joined EFL League One club Portsmouth in the summer of 2023, making his debut in the opening match at home against Bristol Rovers.
+In his first season he played 33 matches, with his only goal coming in the EFL Trophy.

+On 30 August 2024 Whyte departed Portsmouth by mutual consent.

+Derry City

+On 11 January 2025 Whyte signed a three-year contract with Derry City.

 International career

 On 14 March 2018, after impressing for Crusaders, Whyte was called up the Northern Ireland U21 squad by Manager Ian Baraclough for matches against Spain U21s and Iceland U21s in the European Under-21 Championships qualifying group stage fixtures.
 He impressed on 26 March 2018, as Northern Ireland U21 played out a goalless draw with Iceland.

 On 16 May 2018, after impressing at club level and for the U21s, Whyte was named in Northern Ireland's squad ahead of friendlies against Panama and Costa Rica.

 On 11 September 2018 Whyte scored on his Northern Ireland senior debut, scoring after 108 seconds in a 3–0 win against Israel at Windsor Park.